 The risk-free interest rate is based on the yield of a zero coupon U.S. Treasury security with a maturity equal to the expected life of the option from the date of the grant.
-The Company estimates the volatility of the share price of the Company's common stock by considering the historical volatility of the stock of similar public entities.
+In periods prior to June 30, 2012, the Company estimated the volatility of the share price of the Company's common stock by considering the historical volatility of the stock of similar public entities.
 In determining the appropriateness of the public entities included in the volatility assumption the Company considered a number of factors, including the entity's life cycle stage, size, financial leverage, and products offered.
-In periods subsequent to June 30, 2012, the Company will utilize the volatility of the share price of the Company's common stock to estimate the volatility assumption for the Black-Scholes option pricing model.
+Beginning July 1, 2012, the Company began utilizing the volatility of the share price of the Company's common stock to estimate the volatility assumption for the Black-Scholes option pricing model.

-The weighted-average remaining contractual life for options outstanding was 7.05 and 7.00 years at June 30, 2012 and December 31, 2011, respectively.
+The weighted-average remaining contractual life for options outstanding was 7.41 and 7.00 years at September 30, 2012 and December 31, 2011, respectively.